Double Smoked Ham Kits now available!

 How To Slice a Brisket

-Smoked brisket on a cutting board being sliced.
-Text overlay reads "How to Slice a Brisket."
+Brisket being sliced on a cutting board with text overlay - How to Slice a Brisket.

 Sliced Brisket

 Let’s start with brisket anatomy.
-In Brisket 101, I mentioned that a full packer brisket is made up of two different, overlapping muscles that we call the point and the flat.
+In Brisket 101, I mentioned that a full-packer brisket is made up of two different, overlapping muscles that we call the point and the flat.
 These muscles make slicing a brisket a little bit tricky because the grain runs in two different directions.
 The good news is, I’m here to walk you through each step!

 How to Slice Brisket

-Brisket point being sliced on a wood cutting board.
+Brisket being sliced on a cutting board.

 Sliced Beef Brisket